 Liv’s Tips: There are a few ways to use blocks to improve your alignment.
 First, you can hug a block between your thighs to make sure that they say parallel throughout.
 If the block falls out, you’re letting the thighs drift apart.
 Once you get the feeling of using the block, you can usually replicate the action of hugging the legs together without the prop.
 Another block between the feet will help you keep them parallel too.

-If you have tight shoulders and feel like you’re never quite gotten the gist of Wheel, I really recommend getting two blocks and heading over to the wall.
+If you have tight shoulders and feel like you’re never quite gotten the gist of Wheel, get two blocks and head over to a wall.
 Prop the blocks on the wall at a 45-degree angle with the short ends facing the wall.
-Place your hands on the blocks and press up.
-Get that aha! feeling as you finally experience why people like this pose.
+Place your hands on the blocks before pressing up to Wheel.
+Get that aha! feeling as you finally understand why people like this pose.
 Move your chest toward the wall.
 If you have a friend handy, you can get the same experience by holding onto their ankles.

 Liv’s Ultimate Savasana Tip!

-I had a teacher who used to go around the room tucking everyone’s shoulders under in Savasana.
-It’s a really simple self-adjustment that you can do when you’re settling yourself for final relaxation.
-Just press into your elbows to lift your chest slightly, then roll your shoulders open, moving your shoulder blades onto your back and toward the midline of your spine.
+Sometimes your teacher will go around the room tucking everyone’s shoulders under in Savasana.
+You can actually do this adjustment yourself when you’re settling up for final relaxation.
+When lying on your back, press into your elbows to lift your chest slightly, then roll your shoulders open, moving your shoulder blades onto your back and toward the midline of your spine.
 Your forearms will widen and it feels more natural to have your palms facing up.
 Now that you can feel the support that your scapulae are giving your chest, look for that sensation in your more active heart openers.